MGXlab/genes_synteny/README.md

 Object ```alv_operons.csv``` is optional for gggenomes and indicates operon coordinates.
 It was written by hand for the files given in this repository.

 To improve visualization of the synteny, the jupyter notebook will shorten gene coordinates if genes are too far apart.
 Large spaces (defined by ```max_dist > 5000 bp```) will be removed and a ```z_spacer``` element will be added (as in the figure below).
 Specifically, if the end of the first gene and the start of the second gene are longer than 5 kb, a spacer will be added.
+You can change the value of the variable ```max_dist``` in the jupyter notebook to improve visualization for other species and genes.
 Spacers can be substituted for dots or slashes in a program like InkScape.

 <p align="center">
   <img src="figures/synteny_with_spacers.png" alt="Alt Text" width="550"/>